In Summary

 Whilst she finds home more comfortable to work in, she is quite looking forward to the call as it has been a big change going from a busy office environment to having no one to talk to during the day.

-Sensory Integration Challenge: Sensitivity to noise
+Sensory Integration Differences: Sensitivity to noise

 It is sports day at her son’s school and Lauren is dreading it.
 Last year, her son asked her to participate in a parents' obstacle course, and she found it difficult to navigate the obstacles.